 What are the important dates for financial aid?

 The guarantee date is the date that all required documents must be received by the Financial Aid office in order for the financial aid process to be complete by the payment due date.
-The following are the dates for each term:
+Please visit the Priority Guarantee Dates link on our webpage.

 What happens if I miss the guarantee date?